LevelsFR/cobblemon-realms-wiki/cobblemon-craft/aprijuice-guide.md

 ## 📊 Progression Thresholds

-Flavor values are added together by type and then compared against thresholds.
+Flavor values are added together by type, then compared to thresholds.
 Each threshold reached unlocks an additional bonus.

 | Threshold | Bonus |